Retirement Living in Picturesque Wolfeboro, New Hampshire

 As the local Chamber says, “Come visit.
 Explore.
 Shop.
 Dine.
 Ski.
 Fish.
 Boat.
 Hike.
 Golf.
 Picnic.
 Laugh.
 Talk.
 Share.
 Nap.
 Dream.
 Stay.
 You can do everything or nothing at all in Wolfeboro, New Hampshire — The Jewel of Lake Winnipesaukee™.”

-And now you can enjoy the very best of your retirement years here in Wolfeboro at Taylor Community’s Back Bay campus, with the security and peace of mind that only a CCRC can provide.
+And now you can enjoy the very best of your retirement years here in Wolfeboro at Taylor Community’s Back Bay senior living community, with the security and peace of mind that only a CCRC can provide.

 Independent Living with The Security of a CRCC